 At Heritage Village Museum, you will experience the rural simplicity of a small town life as it was in Ohio during the 1800’s.
 We are open to the public year-round.
-Volunteers provide guided tours, supervise gift and book shops, coordinate special events, demonstrate traditional crafts and cooking and present educational programs for over 19,000 guests each year.
+Volunteers provide guided tours, supervise gift and book shop, coordinate special events, demonstrate traditional crafts and cooking and present educational programs for over 19,000 guests each year.